Rented Lips: Plot

 Archie is a documentary filmmaker who works alongside his best friend and cinematographer Charlie on films such as Aluminum, Our Shiny Friend.
-He still lives at home with his mother, who is frustrated at Archie's single minded focus on filmmaking, as she would rather he go out and meet a nice woman.
+He still lives at home with his mother, who is frustrated at Archie's single-minded focus on filmmaking, as she would rather he go out and meet a nice woman.

-The two friends are given the chance to create their passion project, a musical on Indian farming techniques if they complete a film for an executive, who will allow them to use the same cast and crew.
+The two friends are given a chance to create their passion project, a musical on Indian farming techniques if they complete a film for an executive, who will allow them to use the same cast and crew.
 When they arrive on set they discover that the film is actually a porno with a terrible script set during World War II.
 The two decide to continue on and improve the script, which they turn into a musical exploitation film.
-Various issues pop up on and off set, which includes an eccentric actor named Wolf and threats to the film executive from an extreme religious organization.
+Various issues pop up on and off set, which include an eccentric actor named Wolf and threats to the film executive from an extreme religious organization.

-Archie's mother sets him up on a blind date with Mona Lisa, who is delighted to learn that he is a director.
+Archie's mother sets him up on a blind date with Mona Lisa, who is delighted to learn he is a director.
 Swayed by her looks and enthusiasm, Mona Lisa is added to the cast but is given no adult scenes.
 This frustrates Wolf, who tries to incorporate sex scenes from the original script, only to be rebuffed by Mona Lisa.
-Just as filming is going well, the leader of the religious organization, Rev. Farrell, arrives on set with several of his followers with the intention to set everything on fire.
+Just as filming is going well, the leader of the religious organization, Rev. Farrell, arrives on set with several of his followers to set everything on fire.
 He stops when he sees Mona Lisa, who is revealed to be his daughter.
-This all proves to be too much for Archie, who storms off the set.
+This all proves too much for Archie, who storms off the set.
 Archie ultimately changes his mind and decides to complete both films.
 He also learns that Rev. Farrell made pornography himself and was responsible for writing the original script, which Archie uses as blackmail.

 Ultimately Archie completes both films and achieves professional success.
 The film then cuts to a scene of Archie waking up, as he had been sleeping on his typewriter.
 He then continues to write, after which the scenes of professional success continue, leaving it up to the viewer to determine whether the events really happened or was only a script he was writing.